 Tribal Law Enforcement -- Afternoon Session

-This session is exclusively for law enforcement who may investigate an HT case or may discover an HT case during the course of their duties.
+This session is designed for law enforcement and their partners who may investigate an HT case or may discover an HT case during the course of their duties.
 Special emphasis is placed on the development of investigation skills and case coordination with an understanding that the victim is the key focus of the investigation.
 Case studies graphically illustrate successful investigations.
 This session features three primary components and includes:

 Human Trafficking in Indian Country - Upcoming Courses: